-Under the general supervision of the Humboldt County Office of Education (HCOE) Coordinator of Personnel Services,will perform varied and responsible clerical duties Within the Personnel Department as required.
+Under the general supervision of the Humboldt County Office of Education (HCOE) Director of Personnel Services, will perform varied and responsible clerical duties within the Personnel Department as required.

 Examples of Duties